-Don’t worry; you don’t need a big box of first aid supplies when traveling.
+Don’t worry; traveling doesn’t require a big box of first aid supplies.
 A small multi-pocket first aid kit will do.
 Tailor the content of your first aid kit to your needs.
-For instance, if you have allergies, make sure your first aid kit has an epinephrine injection.
+For instance, if you have allergies, ensure your first aid kit has an epinephrine injection.

 Gadgets have become everyone’s carry-on essentials.
 After all, these items provide great company and entertainment during a long flight.
 But don’t make the mistake of shoving your gadgets in your luggage carelessly.
 In this section, I’ll share some tips on storing your gadgets in your checked luggage, as well as what to bring.

 Surely, your cell phone will be near you throughout your flight, like mine is.
 However, I find it inconvenient to have it in hand at all times, stuffed into a pocket that requires inconvenient rummaging, or place it somewhere I can easily misplace it.
 To help with my dilemma, I got myself a crossbody phone bag.

 It’s a small bag that you can use to hold your phone when not in use.
 I like it for its lightness and simplicity.
 Plus, it’s very versatile.
 I can use it while traveling or running errands.
 It’s also not limited to your phones; it can fit cash, bank cards, keys, and other small items.

 The airplane buzz is one of the things I dislike the most about traveling.
 Thus, noise-canceling Bluetooth headphones are one of my carry-on essentials.
 It allows me to enjoy my little world in a plane full of people and helps me have a peaceful nap.
 Invest in wireless headphones so you don’t have to worry about a tangled headphone jack.